 If in a quandary about the type of permit, the best option is to hire licensed remodeling contractors.
 They will know the exact requirements.

-Beginning the actual work
+3. Begin the actual work

 Relocating a kitchen is actually a very complicated and costly job.
 Before you begin, you need to be sure that your benefits outweigh the costs that you will incur.

 - Ripping out the old kitchen: This includes removing cabinetry, disconnecting appliances, old plumbing, and so on.